radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * TLS-PSK

 Independent of the chosen mode of authentication, the mutual authentication MUST be performed during the initial handshake.
-Alternate methods, such as post-handshake certificate-based client authentication (see {{RFC8446, Section 4.6.2}}) with TLS 1.3 or renegotiation with TLS 1.2, MUST NOT be used.
+Alternative methods, such as post-handshake certificate-based client authentication (see {{RFC8446, Section 4.6.2}}) with TLS 1.3 or renegotiation with TLS 1.2, MUST NOT be used to achieve mutual authentication.

 ### Authentication using X.509 certificates with PKIX trust model (TLS-X.509-PKIX)
 {: #tlsx509pkix }